Studio Berçot: Subjects taught

-Studio Berçot does not uses a grading system, preferring a weekly assessment of each individual in a group, in the form of rigorous evaluations.
+Studio Berçot has no grading system, preferring a weekly assessment of each individual in a group in the form of rigorous evaluations.
 The Studio Berçot certificate is recognized by the French government and is approved by the Rectorate of Paris.

 Registration

 Applicants are seen individually with their personal dossier.
-The interview enables professors to examine future students' positioning and personality, to validate their registration.
-Considering the maturity required for the program, it is recommended that applicants hold a Baccalaureate degree (or foreign equivalent).
-All classes are taught in French, very good knowledge of oral French is essential.
+The interview enables professors to examine future students' positioning and personality, validating their registration.
+Considering the maturity required for the program, it is recommended that applicants hold a baccalaureate degree (or foreign equivalent).
+All classes are taught in French and a very good knowledge of oral French is essential.